 Codice of Chimeria – According to Hrun, Codice killed all the dragons 200 years ago.
 Odd they should still be around then.

-Death – An anthrpomorphic character comprised of a skeleton, covered in a black robe, and holding a scythe.
-He communicates in CAPTIAL LETTERS.
+Death – An anthrpomorphic personification comprised of a skeleton, covered in a black robe, and holding a scythe (or a sword, for kings).
+He communicates in CAPTIAL LETTERS without the quotation marks.

 Destiny – The god with whom Night had an appointment.